Aardvark (search engine)

 Aardvark was a social search service that connected users live with friends or friends-of-friends who were able to answer their questions, also known as a knowledge market.
 Users submitted questions via the Aardvark website, email or instant messenger and Aardvark identified and facilitated a live chat or email conversation with one or more topic experts in the 'askers' extended social network.
 Aardvark was used for asking subjective questions for which human judgment or recommendation was desired.
 It was also used extensively for technical support questions.
 Users could also review question and answer history and other settings on the Aardvark website.
+It was named after the sub-saharan leathery skinned animal Aardvark.
 Google acquired Aardvark for $50 million on February 11, 2010.

 In September 2011, Google announced it would discontinue a number of its products, including Aardvark.

 History

 Nathan Stoll giving a presentation to the University of Michigan in October 2010.

 Aardvark was originally developed by The Mechanical Zoo, a San Francisco-based startup founded in 2007 by Max Ventilla, Nathan Stoll (both former Google employees), Damon Horowitz and Rob Spiro.
 A prototype version of Aardvark was launched in early 2008.
 Aardvark was released to the public in March 2009, although initially new users had to be invited by existing users.
 The company did not release usage statistics.

 The name Mechanical Zoo was chosen in homage to the machine-like aspect of its applications, including Aardvark and other animal-named products that were intended for future release.